Compute

 • Select an existing CSR: Select a CSR file that you have created in or uploaded to the CSRs tab.
 For details, see Creating a CSR and Uploading a CSR.

-For details about the differences between the two types of CSR files, see What Are the Differences Between a System-generated CSR and an Uploaded CSR?
+For details about the differences between the two types of certificate request files, see What Are the Differences Between the CSR Generated by the System and the CSR Made by Yourself?

 2. Domain Name